 In years past, healthcare consumers had no way of knowing if the hospital they used met the quality standards.
 However, over the last decade health care has become more transparent.
 Today it is fairly easy to research how your community hospital is doing relative to national standards.

 Star Valley Medical Center works diligently to provide quality patient care.
 Below are some of the actions we take to support our mission.

 - We review our quality measurement data on a consistent basis and report to a hospital-based quality and compliance committee.

 - With the assistance of HealthStream we survey patients from our emergency room, inpatient, and outpatient surgery.

-- On a routine basis, we share our data with the medical staff, and work with them closely to ensure we keep our scores high.
+- We routinely share our performance data with our staff, and work closely with staff to ensure we keep our scores high.

 - Quality measures are shared with our board of trustees.

 - We have a review nurse who evaluates the patient charts to ensure each measure is met.